tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - -0.3 or less is negative
   - -0.3 to 0.3 is noncorrelated

-- If 2 investments move in the same direction at the same time, they have positive correlation.
-If they move in opposite directions, they have negative correlation.
+- If two investments move in the same direction simultaneously, they have a positive correlation.
+If they move in opposite directions, they have a negative correlation.

-- You want investments that have lower correlation to each other
+- You want investments that have a lower correlation to each other

 - Don't purchase new investments that have a high positive correlation with investments you already have

-- Negative correlation is theoretically ideal when selecting investments but this doesn't occur in the real world.
+- Negative correlation is theoretically ideal when selecting investments, but this doesn't occur in the real world.
 Typically, the best asset pairs you will find are noncorrelated

 - Correlations are dynamic, not static.
 And you can't guess when/how they will change.
-For example – The S+P 500 and Intermediate term treasury bonds have been between +0.49 to -0.42 correlated in the last 20 years (1990-2009).
-Average was 0 so they are noncorrelated
+For example – The S+P 500 and Intermediate-term treasury bonds have been between +0.49 to -0.42 correlated in the last 20 years (1990-2009).
+The average was 0, so they are noncorrelated

 - Correlation is not the only reason to invest.
 The security must also have a positive expected rate of return.
-It is basically impossible to find 2 negative correlated asset classes that both earn a positive rate of return.
+It is impossible to find two negatively correlated asset classes that both earn a positive rate of return.
 Noncorrelated is your best bet

-- During extreme volatility when you want low correlation among asset classes, positive correlation increases drastically across all classes.
+- During extreme volatility, when you want low correlation among asset classes, positive correlation increases drastically across all classes.
 Especially during bear markets or disasters

 - For a given degree of risk, there is a portfolio that will deliver the most return.
 But this can only be known in retrospect
 - The perfect portfolio can only be known in retrospect.
 So, don't overanalyze

-- But in real life risks, returns, and correlations of various assets fluctuate considerably over time
+- But in real life, risks, returns, and correlations of various assets fluctuate considerably over time

-- Two types of investors, those who don't know where the market is headed, and those who don't know that they don't know
+- Two types of investors, those who don't know where the market is headed and those who don't know that they don't know
-  - For all practical purposes there is no such thing as stock picking skill
+  - For all practical purposes, there is no such thing as stock picking skill
-    - Those early high returns attract large number of investors who wind up with average returns (if they are lucky)
+    - Those early high returns attract a large number of investors who wind up with average returns (if they are lucky)

 # rebalancing